OW-Rep: Open World Object Detection with Instance Representation Learning: Related Works

-Due to the lack of supervision for unknown objects, self-supervised learning has been employed to learn rich feature embeddings for each instance~\cite{chen2020simple, oord2018representation,he2020momentum,kim2021embedding, passalis2018learning}.
-These methods apply contrastive learning between detected unknown proposals to enrich their feature~\cite{he2020momentum,asano2019self}.
-For example, one approach augments the cropped image of each proposal and uses these pairs to train a separate embedding network~\cite{zheng2022towards}.
-Other approaches focus on directly learning the detector's instance-wise features by assigning the proposals into a predefined number of groups~\cite{wu2022uc,fomenko2022learning}.
-While one method uses only highly similar proposals within the same cluster as positive pairs for contrastive learning~\cite{wu2022uc}, another considers all proposals within the same cluster as positive pairs~\cite{fomenko2022learning, cuturi2013sinkhorn, asano2019self}.
-Notably, the effectiveness of these approaches depends on the quality of unknown proposals.
-The high false-positive rate of detection and inaccurate bounding boxes in open-world detectors hinder the learning of robust features~\cite{gupta2022ow,zohar2023prob}.
-Furthermore, since these methods primarily focus on using enhanced features to cluster objects into novel classes, they emphasize class separation over learning detailed proposal-wise relationships.
-To learn a robust and generalizable feature space, a more rich and accurate supervisory signal is necessary.
+\textbf{Self-Supervised Representation Learning.} Due to the lack of supervision for unknown objects, open-world detection methods have employed self-supervised learning techniques~\cite{chen2020simple, oord2018representation,he2020momentum,kim2021embedding, passalis2018learning} to obtain rich feature embeddings for each instance. \textit{OSODD}~\cite{zheng2022towards} trains a separate proposal embedding network through contrastive learning on augmented pairs of cropped proposals~\cite{he2020momentum}.
+In contrast, some approaches directly learn instance-level features from the detector itself. \textit{UC-OWOD}~\cite{wu2022uc} strengthens relationships between highly similar or dissimilar proposals through contrastive learning, while \textit{RNCDL}~\cite{fomenko2022learning} clusters all proposals into a predefined number of classes and treats those within the same cluster as positive pairs~\cite{asano2019self, cuturi2013sinkhorn}.
+However, the effectiveness of these methods depends heavily on the quality of unknown proposals, which is often degraded by inaccurate boxes and high false positive rates in open-world detectors~\cite{joseph2021towards,gupta2022ow,zohar2023prob}.
+Furthermore, these methods use binary labels for contrastive loss to enforce unknown class separation, thus failing to capture detailed relationships between instances~\cite{kim2021embedding}.
+To learn richer and more robust features for OWOD, a more informative and accurate supervisory signal is required.